-If the request to be admitted outside normal age group is rejected by the admission authority of the school, parents/carers have to decide whether to accept a Reception place in the normal year of entry, delay their child's start until the September after their 5th birthday and apply for a Year 1 place or make an application to other schools to see if they will accept a delayed start in Reception.
+If the request to be admitted outside normal age group is rejected by the admission authority of the school, parents/carers have to decide whether to accept a Reception place in the normal year of entry, delay their child's start until the September after their 5th birthday and apply for a Year 1 place or make an application to the admission authorities of other schools to see if they will accept a delayed start in Reception.

-Parents/carers who are unhappy with the admission authority's decision to refuse their child a place out of their normal age group, should complain directly to the admission authority.
+Parents/carers who are unhappy with the admission authority's decision,on the appropriate year group for their child to start school at compulsory school age should complain directly to the admission authority.
 Parents/carers whose requests for delayed entry into Reception are refused, do not have the right to appeal this decision.
 They have the right to appeal against the refusal of a place at a school for which they have applied but this right does not apply if they are offered a place at the school, but it is not in their preferred age group.

-10.2 Requests for admission outside the normal age group (Not Summer Born)
+10.2 General requests for admission outside the normal age group